 Shawnigan Lake is a can’t miss destination in the Cowichan region due to its stunning scenery, great public parks, and of course heat-beating water.
 If you’re planning a visit we recommend picking up some tasty treats from Oma’s Bakery & Market in Shawnigan Lake village and then heading to Old Mill Park.
 Old Mill Park has lots of space to sit and enjoy the view, offering access to the lake and a playground.

 In Chemainus, dive into Fuller Lake for the perfect lake day getaway.
 Fuller Lake is less than a 5-minute drive from the heart of Chemainus and has lots of space to sit back, relax, and soak in the rays…or get a little competitive with a diving competition off of the floating pier.
 Just a short drive from the lake, Riot Brewing Co. offers a different solution to the heat of the summer.
-Here you can even order in from some of the best bites around, such as Sawmill Taphouse or Impulse Pizza to compliment your cold pint.

 5. Reel In The Good Times (And Dinner Too!)